crimx/observable-hooks/docs/guide/core-concepts.md

 [`useObservableState`][useObservableState] is a sugar of [`useObservable`](#useobservable) + [`useSubscription`](#usesubscription) + `useState` to get states from Observables.
 Unlike directly setting state on subscription, [`useObservableState`][useObservableState] will skip any initial sync re-rendering.

-### useObservableSubState
+### useObservableGetState

-[`useObservableSubState`][useObservableSubState] gets value at path of the state from Observable and only watches changes of the resulted value.
+[`useObservableGetState`][useObservableGetState] gets the value at path of state Only changes of the resulted value will trigger a rerendering.
 This is handy if you only need a portion of an object.

 ::: tip
 You can easily implement your own version should you need a fancier transformation.
-In fact [`useObservableSubState`][useObservableSubState] is just [`useObservableState`][useObservableState] with a few lines of code.
+In fact [`useObservableGetState`][useObservableGetState] is just [`useObservableState`][useObservableState] with a few lines of code.
 :::

+### useObservablePickState

+[`useObservablePickState`][useObservablePickState] Creates an object composed of the picked state properties.
+Changes of any of these properties will trigger a rerendering.

 ## Helpers